US STOCKS-Wall St bets on Britain staying in EU; stocks rally

 Software maker Twilio Inc nearly doubled in its

-more than three times the average daily volume of the past 10
+nearly three times the average daily volume of the past 10 days.

 (Reporting by Rodrigo Campos; Editing by Nick Zieminski)